 National & World News

-A medical official confirmed the causality figures.
-Both officials spoke on condition of anonymity as they were not authorized to talk to the media.
+The officials spoke to the AP on condition of anonymity because they are not authorized to speak to the media.

 On July 10, Iraq's Prime Minister Haider al-Abadi declared the liberation of Mosul, after nine months of highly destructive warfare.
 IS swept into Mosul in summer 2014 when it conquered much of northern and western Iraq.
 The extremists declared a caliphate and governed according to a harsh and violent interpretation of Islamic law.
 The militants rounded up their opponents and killed them en masse, often documenting the massacres with video and photos.